-Ordinance 18111 of the County, passed by the County Council on September 21, 2015, authorizes the issuance of not to exceed \$350,000,000 in Parity Bonds or Parity Lien Obligations to pay for costs of improvements to the Sewer System.
-Ordinance 18116 of the County, passed by the County Council on September 21, 2015, authorizes the issuance of Parity Bonds or Parity Lien Obligations to refund outstanding County bonds payable from Revenue of the System.
-The Bonds are the first authorized series under Ordinance 18111 and under Ordinance 18116 (together, the "Bond Ordinance").
+Ordinance 18116 of the County (the "Bond Ordinance"), passed by the County Council on September 21, 2015, authorizes the issuance of Parity Bonds or Parity Lien Obligations to refund outstanding County bonds payable from Revenue of the System.
+The Bonds are the second authorized series issued under the Bond Ordinance.